rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 the options already present in NumPy are:

-1. DLPack is the only protocol with device support (e.g., GPUs using CUDA or ROCm drivers, TPUs).
+1. DLPack is the only protocol with device support (e.g., GPUs using CUDA or ROCm drivers, or OpenCL devices).
 NumPy is CPU-only, but other array libraries are not.
 Having one protocol per device isn't tenable, hence device support is a must.
 2. Widespread support.
 DLPack has the widest adoption of all protocols, only NumPy is missing support.
 And the experiences of other libraries with it are positive.
 This contrasts with the protocols NumPy does support, which